LVT Flooring Cost

 Can LVT flooring be cut?

 You can cut all types of LVT flooring.
 However, different styles will require different tools to cut it.
-Some types can be cut with some strong scissors, whereas thicker panels will need to be cut with a fitting tool like a stone tile cutter.
+Some types can be cut with strong scissors, whereas thicker panels will need to be cut with a fitting tool like a stone tile cutter.

 Can I install LVT flooring in any room of the house?